Coda's Help Desk with and without RAG

 Evaluate a context-free prompt (no RAG)

-Now let's evaluate a simple prompt that poses each question without providing any context from the Markdown docs.
-We'll evaluate this naive approach using (again) gpt-3.5-turbo
+Let's evaluate a simple prompt that poses each question without providing context from the Markdown docs.
+We'll evaluate this naive approach using the Factuality prompt from the Braintrust autoevals library.

 Try using RAG to improve performance